 Paragraph 3 above works quite well in developing the main idea, but the English is a little clumsy and unnatural at times.
 Revised:

 We should switch off power supplies to households.
 This is a simple but powerful idea that could make a difference in our lives.
-According to our habits we are not used to spending days without light.
-On the one hand, some countries aren’t as lucky as the Western world is; on the other hand, living with just natural light like we did in the past could empower our minds and lengthen our attention span.
-This could allow us to focus on our future goals and to think of our past experiences.
-Moreover, there is also a benefit for the environment: switching off power supplies could make carbon emissions go down.
-Sometimes electronic devices are the main characters in our days, making us neglect social relationships that are fundamental for human beings.
-Finally, for this reason, cutting power supplies could even bring some social advantages: as a result of it people will have the chance to share material goods like candles but they could also spend wonderful moments together.
+We are not used to spending our evenings and nights without light.
+Living with just natural light like we did in the past, and as many less fortunate countries still do, could empower our minds and lengthen our attention span, allowing us to focus on our future goals and to think of our past experiences.
+Moreover, there would also be an environmental benefit: switching off power supplies could reduce / cut carbon emissions.
+Sometimes electronic devices are the protagonists in our lives, making us neglect social relationships that are fundamental for human beings.
+Hence, cutting power supplies could even bring some social advantages: as a result of it people will have the chance to share material goods like candles, and also be able to spend wonderful moments together.

 Text 4